CCXLV/ModMail/README.md

-Simple ModMail Discord Bot for my private Discord server.
+ModMail Discord bot for That's What We Do Discord server.